cgtinker/BlendArMocap/README.md

 # BlendArMocap <br>

+BlendArMocap is a tool preform markerless tracking within Blender using Google’s [Mediapipe](https://google.github.io/mediapipe/).
+The main goal of the add-on is to efficiently transfer the generated detection results to rigs.<br>

+For more information, please refer to the [documentation](https://cgtinker.github.io/BlendArMocap/).

 ### Features
 - Detection of [Mediapipe](https://google.github.io/mediapipe/) detection results in stream or video
     - Calculation of rotations for mediapipe data